What Is A Tender Agreement In Healthcare?

 What Is A Government Tender In Healthcare?

-Simply put, a government healthcare tender is a formal agreement between state or territory health departments and nursing and midwifery recruitment agencies.
+Simply put, a tender is a formal contract between state or territory health departments and nursing and midwifery recruitment agencies.

-Health departments go out to tender to appoint agencies that can consistently supply travel nurses and midwives to fill workforce gaps across regional, rural, and remote healthcare facilities.
-The end result is that they secure a reliable workforce of qualified clinical staff.
+Health departments go out to tender to appoint agencies that can consistently supply travel nurses and midwives to fill workforce gaps across metro, regional, rural, and remote healthcare facilities.
+As a result, the hospital or facility is able to secure a reliable workforce of qualified clinical staff.

 Why Do Health Departments Use Tender Agreements?